-The Aruba Island rattlesnake has a short and stocky looking body, with a rattle-tipped tail.
-Its overall color is brown with a lighter brown tail tip and its scaly skin has a pink, blue and brown diamond shaped markings.
+The Aruba Island rattlesnake has a short and stocky-looking body, with a rattle-tipped tail.
+Its main body color is brown with a lighter brown tail tip.
+Their scaly skin also has pink, blue and brown diamond-shaped markings.

-This species is rare because it only lives on one small island, where just 25 square kilometers of habitat remains undisturbed.
-Aruba Island rattlesnakes belong to the family of vipers, and like other vipers it has a V-shaped head and venomous long hollow fangs, which fold against the roof the mouth when they are not being used.
+This species is rare because it only exists naturally on the small island of Aruba, where just 25 square kilometers of habitat remains undisturbed.
+Aruba Island rattlesnakes belong to the viper family, and like other vipers it has a V-shaped head and venomous long hollow fangs which fold against the roof the mouth when not used.

 The Aruba Island rattlesnake is one of the rarest rattlesnakes in the world!
 There is only 25 square kilometers of habitat left in the wild where they are found.

-This snake is nocturnal in the warmer months and during the rest of the year is active in the early morning and late afternoon.
+This snake is nocturnal in the warmer months but active throughout the rest of the year in early mornings and late afternoons.